dev4press/gd-members-directory-for-bbpress/readme.txt

 == Changelog ==
 = Version: 2.8 / september 16 2024 =
+* New: tested and compatible with `PHP` 8.4 Beta 5
 * Edit: updates to the plugin front end templates
 * Edit: Dev4Press Library 5.1